iamcharankumar/web_test_framework/README.md

    -Ddataproviderthreadcount=3

 **NOTE**
+1. -Drunmode=remote or -Drunmode=local (default value is `local`)
+2. -Dbrowser=chrome or -Drunmode=firefox (default value is `chrome`)

-Run the above maven command (no testng.xml required) with the respective groups and thread counts.
+3. Run the above maven command (no testng.xml required) with the respective groups and thread counts.
    The screenshot listeners are configured in "pom.xml" under "< property >" tag.

 # PROPERTIES SETUP FOR SELENIUM GRID